cerrigham/talent-academy-backend-java/getting-started/README.md

 Go [here](https://www.jetbrains.com/idea) to download and then install the latest version of the Community Edition of IntelliJ IDEA.

 As an alternative, download and install the [Toolbox App](https://www.jetbrains.com/toolbox-app) and then install IntelliJ IDEA using the Toolbox App.

+## Hello, Java!

+Go [here](src/main/java/it/bitrock/academy/HelloJava.java), and you will find the simplest Java application.
+Try to run it using your IDE.